2026 maintenance playbook

 WordPress maintenance fails when release workflows are too casual.

-WordPress sites often break at plugin boundaries.
-A plugin can pass unit assumptions but conflict with your theme, custom fields, forms, or checkout integrations.
+WordPress sites often break when extensions conflict without a clear release path.
+An extension can pass unit assumptions but conflict with your theme, custom fields, forms, or checkout integrations.

-Strong WordPress maintenance means testing functional outcomes, not only plugin update success.
+Strong WordPress maintenance means testing functional outcomes after every release.
 Run form submissions, payment flows, indexing-critical templates, and permission-sensitive admin paths in staging.

 If your setup has grown through multiple vendors, align maintenance with periodic architecture cleanup through WordPress consulting and implementation.

 Security should also be integrated into maintenance rhythm.
-See how we structure website security hardening around patching, access controls, and release protocols.
+Read how we deliver website security hardening around patching, access controls, and release protocols.

 Common failure patterns